subrato29/boilerplate-playwright/README.md

 ```

-## How to run the test
+## How to run the test for web app

 ```
-npm run test
+npm run web

 ```